Employment

 • Provide remediation to students

-• Develop and participate in student orientations as scheduled
+• Develop and participate in student orientations and new student events as scheduled

 • Collaborate with staff in Student Services to connect students with necessary resources